 Cotswold Wagyu’s journey began in 2008 when Mike Tucker was commentating at the Beijing Olympics in Hong Kong and experienced his first taste of this incredible meat.
 Realising its unique and outstanding characteristics would be well received in Great Britain, he set out to bring some of the best cattle home to his Cotswold fields and the first Wagyu arrived at Church Farm in 2010.

 Quality is king at Cotswold Wagyu and our breeding programme has been carefully considered and thoroughly researched.
-Mike has worked closely with British and International breed experts, and is using the latest genetic and pedigree know-how to build our top-quality Wagyu herd.
+Mike worked closely with British and International breed experts, and his legacy continues as we use the latest genetic and pedigree know-how to build our top-quality Wagyu herd.

 It’s always exciting when new calves arrive at Church Farm and prime time for that is during the late winter and early spring months.
 Calves are born in our straw-laden barns and remain with their mothers for around seven months.

 It’s wonderful to see our youngsters’ first experience of our lush Cotswold fields; enthusiastically exploring their surroundings and sniffing the fresh air.
 What we love about beef farming is that both our young males (bullocks) and females (heifers) remain on the farm.
 What’s even better, is that Wagyu reach their prime at around 30 months, so their life on the farm is considerably longer than for many other beef breeds.